-wow: Visit to garden centre to look at different types of plants, seeds and bulbs or buy seeds and bulbs to grow.
+WOW suggestion: Visit to garden centre to look at different types of plants, seeds and bulbs or buy seeds and bulbs to grow.

-LC1 What do plants grow from?(seeds bulbs) Where do plants keep their seeds?
+LC1 What do plants grow from? (seeds bulbs) Where do plants keep their seeds?
 If possible look at different types of seeds and bulbs and predict and discuss the plants they grow into and where you find the seeds in the plant.
 LC2 Can you keep an observational diary describing and comparing the growth of different and similar plants from seeds and bulbs?
 LC3 What do plants need to grow and be healthy?
-LC4 Can you set up a fair investigation to compare what happens if plants have different levels of light and amounts of water?
-LC5 What is a botanist and why was Jeanne Baret important?
+LC4 Can you set up a fair investigation to compare what happens if plants have different levels of light and amounts of water? (children to be included in creating question to investigate) LC5 What is a botanist and why was Jeanne Baret important?
 LC6 Reflection: Children could grow and look after their own vegetables, herbs or salad veg and use to make a meal or salad OR plan, design, plant and look after a flower bed or hanging basket.